StefanBoudri/streams/research.md

 * A **list**, which stores items in a specific order
 * A **set**, which stores unique items
-* A **map**, which stores key–value pairs (like a dictionary)
+* A **map**, which stores key–value pairs

 When a stream starts, it does **not** copy or modify the collection.
 It simply creates a “pipeline” through which each item will pass.
+Benchmark data shows that memory usage is low for loops and sequential streams but higher for parallel streams, especially for lists (**B/op: 1,329 vs. 7,242**) and sets (**B/op: 20,560 vs. 9,145**).
+This means each operation in a parallel stream can temporarily use more memory to handle multiple items at once, but it’s usually worth it for the speed gain.

 ---